Teaching Kindergarten: What's Working? Week #7

 My class this year is fun to teach because they seem to just LOVE the songs!
-And this year, they are very enthusiastic about the Alphabet Action song, in particular, from the Singable Songs for Letters and Sounds CD.
-They also constantly request to sing the Number 20 song from Jumpin’ Numbers Vol. 2, and Zero the Hero from Sing and Spell Vol. 5.
+And this year, they are very enthusiastic about the Alphabet Action song, in particular, from the Letters and Sounds DVD.
+They also constantly request to sing the Number 20 song from Jumpin’ Numbers Vol. 2, and Zero the Hero song from the Number Jumble DVD!

 Someone emailed me this week and asked me if I thought her class of exceptional three year olds might respond well to the Singable Songs for Letters and Sounds DVD.
 I had to answer that I thought that it would!
 I recently received a few little video clips of a twenty month old little girl named Amelia who has been “obsessing” over the Alphabet Action song on this very DVD, insisting on watching it and dancing along several times a day.
 Her mother wanted me to see how cute she was as she was enjoying performing the song in her little diapered bottom!
 You can view some of these video clips on my Facebook page.
 The most amazing thing, though, is the video that the mother took of this little girl identifying all of the letters out of order, before she even turned two years old!
 Her mom didn’t even realize that she was learning them, and then began to suspect that Amelia knew the letters out of order and sat down with flashcards to find out.
 This video is on my Facebook page as well!

 2. Singable Books and the “Top Down” Learner